careactivedocs/care-active-insight-research/documents/maintenance-reports.md

 | active_counts      | total number of the active rtls data entries (acvl was changed)                                  |
 | inactive_counts    | total number of the inactive rtls data entries                                                   |

+### Collection

+If this field shows "OFF", it means this device is paired with this family account but data collection is set to OFF.
+Please be aware that if collection is set to OFF in the middle of the day and some data has already been collected, this day is still considered as ON.

 ### Data Types

 | Type       | Description                                                   |